Aidan Quinn Bio

 Aidan Quinn Award Nominations

-Quinn has received multiple industry nominations over his career.
-He earned Primetime Emmy Award nominations for An Early Frost in 1985 and for Bury My Heart at Wounded Knee in 2007.
-He has also been recognized by the Irish Film and Television Awards with several nominations for his work in film.
+Quinn has received two Primetime Emmy Award nominations across his career, both for leading roles in television films.
+The first came for the NBC drama An Early Frost in 1985, and the second for the HBO film Bury My Heart at Wounded Knee in 2007.
+He has also been nominated four times by the Irish Film and Television Academy, including for his work in Irish productions during the 2000s.

 Aidan Quinn Awards Won

-Among verified wins, Aidan Quinn received the Irish Film and Television Award for Best Supporting Actor in a Film for his performance in the Conor McPherson film The Eclipse (2009).
-He is a multi-time nominee at the Irish Film and Television Awards.
+Quinn’s most prominent verified award win is the Irish Film and Television Award for Best Supporting Actor in a Film, earned for his performance in Conor McPherson’s The Eclipse (2009).
+The recognition highlighted his long-standing contribution to Irish cinema alongside his American film and television work.

 Aidan Quinn Family